 Approach to Reading

-In Key Stage 2 children choose books to take home and read from their class library.
-Those children who still require a more structured approach to reading have access to the banded Oxford Reading Tree and Bug Club series of books to help them continue to grow in confidence as readers with a text that appears appropriate for their age group.
-We still encourage all readers to share a book at home with their grown-ups at least three times per week.
+Throughout the school, children choose books to take home and read from their class library.
+We encourage all readers to share a book at home with their grown-ups at least three times per week.
 We believe that this not only helps to develop inferential skills, but also supports a lifelong love of reading.